 The Onewheel learning curve is very short.
 Many riders learn to balance within minutes.
 As a new rider, it is very feasible to obtain basic knowledge and board operation skills within an hour of use.
 While not as easy to ride as a traditional electric skateboard (e-skateboard), they are easier to ride than an EUC.

-PEV Difficulty – Getting Started
+PEV Difficulty – Getting Started on a Onewheel

 Many PEV’s (sometimes called plug-in electric vehicles instead of personal electric vehicles) are easier to ride than a Onewheel.
 All traditional electric skateboard platforms are generally less difficult to ride than the Onewheel due to their four-wheel base (such as the Evolve, Boosted, Enertion, iKon e-skateboards).
 The Onewheel and EUC (electric unicycle) are more difficult.
 That being said however, the Onewheel is far easier however than an Electric Unicycle.
 EUCs have a longer learning curve but most can accomplish basic functionality within a week of practice.